kbotnen/autopkglogparser/README.md

 4: When all the recipes in the recipes.txt are processed the bash scipt calls the autopkglogparser.py with needed arguments.

 Look into the files (they are short) for the details.

+This setup requires that you already have a working autopkg installation with a munkirepo acting as backend.

 ##TODO
 * Create variables for paths in autopkgrunner.sh